martinhartt/workshop-intro-to-swift/content/notes/notes.md

 - *Value* types (such as `struct` types, and `enum` types) can conform to protocols, as we've just seen

 With all these features, [Protocol-Oriented Programming](https://m.youtube.com/watch?v=g2LwFZatfTI) is a real alternative (or accompaniment) to Obect-Oriented Programming that can make for simpler code.

+**Exercise:** *Check out the further reading links for things that might interest you.
+What other features would you want to add to this app?*